OCTO-Hurricane/Auditrex/README.md

 ```sh
 ./docker-compose.sh
 ```

-If you are looking for other installation options, you might want to check the [config builder](./config/) and the [docs](https://intuitem.gitbook.io/ciso-assistant).

 > [!NOTE]
 > The docker-compose script uses prebuilt Docker images supporting most of the standard hardware architecture.